rodrigols89/jsp/README.md

    - Pipeline modeling (Modelagem de pipeline);
    - Efficiency.

+The problem proposed were [Job Salary Prediction](https://www.kaggle.com/competitions/job-salary-prediction/) available on [Kaggle](https://www.kaggle.com/).
+The objectives and specifications described in the competition will be considered by [GRIA](https://www.gria.com.br/).

+**Briefly, the challenge was:**<br>
+ - Create a model to predict salaries from job ads.
+ - The **Evaluation Metric** to the competition were [Mean Absolute Error](https://en.wikipedia.org/wiki/Mean_absolute_error).

 ---

 <div id="problem-proposed"></div>

-## Problem and Dataset proposed
+## Dataset proposed (Data understanding)

-The problem proposed were [Job Salary Prediction](https://www.kaggle.com/competitions/job-salary-prediction/) available on [Kaggle](https://www.kaggle.com/).
-The objectives and specifications described in the competition will be considered by [GRIA](https://www.gria.com.br/).

-> The **Evaluation Metric** to the competition were [Mean Absolute Error](https://en.wikipedia.org/wiki/Mean_absolute_error).

-**ABOUT DATASET:**<br>
-The main dataset consists of a large number of rows (240k+) representing individual job ads, and a series of fields about each job ad.
+The dataset consists of a large number of rows (240k+ samples) representing individual job ads, and a series of fields about each job ad.

 These fields are as follows: